 You can DIY your own underwear organizer with a hot glue gun and some felt!
 Check out the full scoop and some other organization hacks in this article from Buzz Feed!
 You can also try PVC pipes as well.

-I work from home (I do intend to be able to leave behind my one commuter job eventually), so I can’t finish off a post like this without talking about a home office.
+I work from home (I intend to leave behind my one commuter job eventually), so I can’t finish a post like this without talking about a home office.

 If you work from home, an organized office is your key to productivity.
 I spoke about this earlier last year, but I’m repeating it – If you work from home, don’t skimp on the home office!